spotinst/help/src/docs/eco/tutorials/manage-subsets.md

 ## View Subset List

-To view a list of your subsets and manage them, click Subsets in the left sidebar.
+To view a list of your subsets and manage them, click Reports on the left navigation side bar.

 <img src="/eco/_media/tutorials-manage-subsets-04.png" />